-- 3. Revenues: The future of federal funds is unclear and has been flat at best for more than a decade.
-Special fund revenues have been steadily declining across the board. - 4.
-IT Costs and Demands: While the agency's greatest IT risk was once the rising cost of basic services, the larger issues are now the need to expand the agency IT portfolio and the ongoing costs of electronic storage space.
-Having completed overhauling the agency's online historic resources inventory (VCRIS) and developing the nation's first on-line project review/data-sharing system (ePIX), the agency needs both to maintain and continue to enhance these systems amid rising costs.
+3. Revenues: The future of federal funds is unclear and has been flat at best for more than a decade.
+Special fund revenues have been steadily declining across the board.

+4. IT Costs and Demands: While one of the agency's greatest IT risks continues to be the rising cost of basic services, other looming issues are now both the need to expand the agency IT portfolio and the need to address the increasing costs of necessary additional electronic storage space.
+Additionally, older existing systems require upgrades and enhancements in order to continue to be functional and viable and useful.
 Further, new systems need to be developed to integrate related program records and management.
-Paper records on more than 600 easements, hundreds of rehabilitation projects, and thousands of publically-funded or licensed projects, and over 242,000 historic places need to be digitized.
-As DHR's digital data store increases, so does the ongoing cost of storage. - 5.
-Workforce Capacity and Continuity: Primary factors affecting the work force are the high volume of demand and complexity of the work, the changing nature of historic preservation services, and the market competition from other agencies and the private sector.
-In addition, 19% of the agency staff are eligible for retirement beginning in this biennium and into the next.
+Paper records on more than 600 easements, hundreds of rehabilitation projects and thousands of publically-funded or licensed projects and more than 200,000 historic places need to be digitized.
+As DHR's digital data store increases, so does the ongoing cost of storage.

+5. Workforce Capacity and Continuity: Primary factors affecting the work force are the high volume of demand and complexity of the work, the changing nature of historic preservation services, and the market competition from other agencies and the private sector.
+In addition, 21% of the agency staff are eligible for retirement beginning in this biennium and into the next.